sindresorhus/memoize/readme.md

 > [Memoize](https://en.wikipedia.org/wiki/Memoization) functions - An optimization used to speed up consecutive function calls by caching the result of calls with identical input

-Memory is automatically released when an item expires.
+Memory is automatically released when an item expires or the cache is cleared.

+By default, **only the first argument is considered** and it only works with [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
+If you need to cache multiple arguments or cache `object`s _by value_, use the `cacheKey` option.

 ## Install